Eye Care & Dry Eye Treatments

 With the right care, wearing eye makeup with dry eye syndrome is possible.
 If your eyes have been giving you any trouble, we can help.

-Please don't hesitate to contact Switalski Eye Care in Plano for all your eye care needs.
+Please don't hesitate to contact Switalski Eye Care in East Plano for all your eye care needs.

 - A: Start off by removing the bulk of your eye makeup with a cotton pad or washcloth and oil-free eye makeup remover.
 Then, use your face cleanser to wash off the rest of your makeup.
 Once your face and eyes are basically clean, use an eyelid cleansing wipe to remove any leftover makeup particles from your upper and lower lids.